 Le Fevre state that pseudo-inqury takes place where there is not a commitment to open-mindedness and … has the surface characteristics of inquiry, it is not driven by a desire to learn, Genuine inquiry requires conversations to be motivated (either consciously or unconsciously) by a desire to learn and to be drive by a stance of open-mindedness (p884)

-Pseudo inquiry can often be indicated by the types of questions which are asked.
-For example, if the questions posed are designed to communicate your own point of view, in a subtle and often implied manner. – Don’t you agree that it would be a good idea to …..
-Alternatively, a number of simple straightforward questions are asked in order to create an air of consensus, and which makes more difficult to subsequently disagree.
+Pseudo inquiry can often be indicated by the types of questions that are asked.
+For example, if the questions posed are designed to communicate your own point of view, in a subtle and often implied manner. – Don’t you agree that it would be a good idea too…..
+Alternatively, a number of simple straightforward questions are asked in order to create an air of consensus, which makes it more difficult to subsequently disagree.
 Finally, there is the form of pseudo-inquiry where the answer to the questions are already known to the inquirer.

 So what are some of the barriers to Genuine Inquiry?

-Le Fevre et al argue thats some of the main barriers to genuine inquiry are cognitive biases.
+Le Fevre et al argue that some of the main barriers to the genuine inquiry are cognitive biases.
 In a previous post I identify a number of cognitive biases which can get in the way of genuine inquiry and those include:

 - Confirmation bias – the tendency to selectively search or interpret information in a way that confirms your perceptions or hypotheses.